wonka360/Augmented-Reality-Matlab-Capstone-Final-Project/README.md

 # Augmented-Reality-Matlab-Capstone-Final-Project
-This application augments a 3d virtual image of a building on a live video feed of a floor plan Click this You Tube Link for a walkthroughL https://youtu.be/U2FcMjs6qOc
+This application augments a 3d virtual image of a building on a live video feed of a floor plan

+Click this You Tube Link for a walkthrough of the project: https://youtu.be/U2FcMjs6qOc

 # How To Use This Application